Elesh-Norn/Blog/content/pages/Presentation.md

 I'm Daphnée PORTHEAULT, a curious and cheerfull PhD Student in biology.

-During the course of my studies, i found myself passionated about data and programming, i've passed some certificate, launched several projects and work/read and it's still ongoing.
-This is something i want to explore profesionnaly, but it's also a hobby.
+During the course of my studies, i found myself passionated about data and programming, i've passed some certificates, launched several projects i continue to work and read.
+This is something i want to explore for my career and as a hobby.

 You are on my personal blog, in the aim to share my different projects and as a technical challenge.
+It's also a mean to get motivated and realise the work done!
-You can find my contact and my github at the bottom.
+You can find how to contact me at the bottom of this blog.

 My main projects at the moment are :